Ronald Acuña Jr. Player Props: Braves vs. Mets

 Ronald Acuña Jr. At The Plate

-- Among qualified hitters, he ranks third in batting average, while his on-base percentage ranks second and he is 17th in slugging.
+- Among qualifying batters in MLB action, he ranks third in batting average, third in on-base percentage, and 22nd in slugging.

-- Acuna has driven in a run in eight games this year (30.8%), including three games with more than one RBI (11.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Acuna has an RBI in nine of 27 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 61.5% of his games this year, with more than one run scored in 19.2%.
+- He has scored in 17 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.